 Maize (corn, popcorn) is a preferred host of fall armyworm (FAW) with a high risk of significant crop losses.
-Both grain crops and those destined for forage or silage are at risk.
+FAW will potentially impact both grain and forage yields and quality.

 What to look for

 Early detection is essential, particularly during crop emergence and establishment.
-Regularly check seedling crops for damage and caterpillars.
-Look on the leaves for egg masses and small larvae.
-Check the whorl for larger larvae and moths.
-Watch for windowing or damage to lower leaves, shot holes in new leaves as they unfurl, loss of tassels or damage to cobs.
+Regularly check seedling crops for damage, eggs and caterpillars.
+Look on the underside of leaves for egg masses and small larvae and check the whorl for larger larvae.
+Destructive sampling is essential to adequately assess an infestation.

 See the FAW damage page for pictures of crop damage.

 Establishing crops are very vulnerable to FAW damage.
-It is essential to prevent medium and large larvae developing in seedling crops.
-These larger larvae have the capacity to feed at the base of the plants, on the growing point, resulting in seedling death.
-Severe defoliation at the seedling stage will compromise the rate of crop establishment.
+Severe and/or repeated defoliation at the seedling stage will compromise the rate of crop establishment.

-The APVMA has issued several permits for FAW in a range of crops.
-Check the APVMA’s permit portal for more details (search for ‘fall armyworm’ and tick the ‘pest/purpose’ button.).
+Pesticide permits for FAW are available for the use of a number of actives in a range of crops.
+Details are available at the Australian Pesticides and Veterinary Medicines Authority (APVMA)’s permit portal (search for ‘fall armyworm’ and tick the ‘pest/purpose’ button).

 The Department of Agriculture and Fisheries is currently working with industry to identify appropriate locally-derived thresholds and the most effective management strategies for Australian conditions.